 I realised quite a while ago that I hate borrowing things to people.
 As most things do, it probably stems from my experience as a child in secondary school (high school, for the non-British folks).

 Back then I was always eagerly borrowing people my pens, pencils – and even money but rarely getting my items back.
-At the time I had just started getting into graphic novels; I reading a fantastic graphic novel series of Manga-version Shakespeare novels which I had borrowed from my local library.
-After talking to a friend – let’s call her Janie – about the series something possessed me to borrow her the book, no harm, right?
+At the time I had just started getting into graphic novels; I was reading a fantastic graphic novel series of Manga-version Shakespeare novels which I had borrowed from my local library.
+After talking to a friend – let’s call her Janie – about the series, something possessed me to borrow her the book, no harm, right?
 So I thought.
-After all, I see her everyday so receiving the book back should be a straight forward process.
+After all, I saw her everyday so receiving the book back should be a straight forward process.
 Janie was in the year below me but we always hung out in the library together since we loved books, they were the main building block of our bond.
 Days stretched out to weeks and each time I asked Janie about the book she always had an excuse.
 After buying herself a few months she eventually coming clean that she had lost the book.
 I remember feeling a sharp pang of disappointment, although it was basically a confirmation of what I had already suspected.

 Don’t lend what you can’t afford to lose

 Now, as a fully-fledged adult, you wouldn’t dare catch me borrow one of my books to someone – they’re prized possessions.
 Also, my secondary school experience taught me something – once you borrow someone an item of yours, you do so with the optimistic belief that they will treasure it like their own.
 Of course, this is hardly the case in my experience.
 A random experience that comes to mind is when I watched someone use my pen in class (which I had loaned to them) and they started biting it.
 BITING IT.
 It was probably an absent-minded gesture, something they do with every pen or in the throes of concentrating, but COME ON – biting takes the mick.